 All our rewards are self-funded by Crime Stoppers.

 Does Crime Stoppers administer cold case murder rewards?

 The very significant rewards on offer – up to $500,000 – for information that leads to the solving of various South Australian cold case murders, are administered by SAPOL and funded through State Government.

 Crime Stoppers has no role within that rewards program.

 How can I make a donation?

-Just as every piece of information helps solve crime, every dollar donated to Crime Stoppers also makes a difference – and helps make South Australia safer by funding crime prevention/awareness campaigns and our rewards program.
+Just as every piece of information can help to solve a crime, every dollar donated to Crime Stoppers also makes a difference – and helps make South Australia safer by funding crime prevention/awareness campaigns and our rewards program.

 As a registered charity, all donations of $2 or more made to Crime Stoppers South Australia Inc. (Charity ABN 34 653 049 723) are tax deductible.

 To make a donation, please go to the ‘Support Us’ page on our website.